learningequality/kolibri/docs/getting_started.rst

 ------------------------

 .. warning::
   The following documentation is for the legacy Docker setup and may be out-dated.
-We recommed using :ref:`dev_container_setup` instead.
+We recommend using :ref:`dev_container_setup` instead.

 Engineers who are familiar with Docker can start a Kolibri instance without setting up the full JavaScript and Python development environments on the host machine.